 If you’ve ever experienced a surge of energy during your yoga practice and then wondered how to tap into it off your mat, this is for you.
 If you’ve ever wondered how those people who seem to just say they’d like to have something happen and then have it happen do it, this is for you.
 If you feel willing to meet your whole self - not just the parts you like or show other people - so that you can become fully empowered as your essential self, this is for you.

+Have you experienced the power of yoga?
+Share it here - we’d love to know.
+Inspire others.
+Tell your truth.
 Want to experience the power of yoga?
 A quick google search will fill you in on where to find it in your city - and I whole heartily recommend a Kundalini yoga class.